Ultimate Wolverine vs. Hulk: Issue Four

-Save for the last two pages, the issue consists of advancing flashbacks from the perspective of Betty Ross, including Bruce's attempted phone call and Wolverine's meeting with Fury, jumping to three days prior when Betty unsuccessfully attempts to convince Tony Stark and Steve Rogers to save Bruce from Logan.
-Two days prior, Dr. Walters has succeeded in producing a version of the Hulk serum which transforms the subject without inducing Hulk-like rage, with Betty the next day attempting to convince General Fury that Dr. Walters is seeking to sell the super-soldier serum to the Chinese.
+Save for the last two pages, the issue consists of advancing flashbacks from the perspective of Betty Ross, including Banner's attempted phone call and Wolverine's meeting with Fury, jumping to three days prior when Betty unsuccessfully attempts to convince Tony Stark and Steve Rogers to save Banner from Logan.
+Two days prior, Dr. Walters has succeeded in producing a version of the Hulk serum which transforms the subject without inducing Hulk-like rage, with Betty the next day attempting to convince Fury that Walters is seeking to sell the super-soldier serum to the Chinese.
 As Betty takes a S.H.I.E.L.D. jet to Tibet, Fury discovers that the Hulk serum has been stolen and angrily orders Betty taken down, but not before she injects herself with the serum and undergoes the transformation into She-Hulk.
 After landing and announcing "I'm Plan B", Betty reveals her identity much to the horror of Wolverine.
 This causes an enraged and crying Hulk to state, "Betty break Hulk's heart... now Hulk break Betty!"

 Issue Five

-The issue begins with Logan, in a dream state, encountering a Panda who claims that he is Logan's Spirit Animal.
-As the pair come to blows, the Panda says the fight between Bruce and Logan is personal.
-He also doesn't want Logan to tell the Hulk's last words to the people who cut off his head.
+The issue begins with Logan, in a dream state, encountering a panda who claims that he is Logan's spirit animal.
+As the pair come to blows, the Panda says the fight between Banner and Logan is personal.
+He also does not want Logan to tell the Hulk's last words to the people who cut off his head.
 Logan wakes up to find he's reduced to just a head on a tray.
-General Fury angrily attempts to question him on what happened.
-Logan initially claims he blacked out after the Hulk tore him in half, instead of admitting he was awake for Bruce and Betty's sexual encounter.
+Fury angrily attempts to question him on what happened.
+Logan initially claims he blacked out after the Hulk tore him in half, instead of admitting he was awake for Banner and Betty's sexual encounter.
 He then accidentally reveals that he was awake when S.H.I.E.L.D. tried to drop a nuclear bomb on the Hulk.
 Fury, in an act of rage, shoots Logan in the head.

 When Logan wakes up again, this time fully restored, he escapes with the aid of Forge.
 Instead of thanking Forge for the rescue, Logan demands the mutant make restraint collars to subdue the Hulks.
 He then lets slip that the Hulk is going to meet Logan again in Casablanca, unaware that Fury is listening in.